Rampage (roller coaster): Operation

 After an initial successful financial year, the park observed stagnant attendance into 2000.
 The resulting insufficient attendance, operational decisions, and debt led the park to file for Chapter 9 bankruptcy on June 4, 2002.
 The filing allowed the park to open its water park attractions, but left Rampage closed among other attractions through the 2002 season.
 After several amusement groups looked at buying the park and participants of the inter-municipal cooperation backed out, the park was sold to Team Pro Parks, a California-based venture.
 The venture, operating under Southland Entertainment Group, refurbished the idle Rampage roller coaster for its reopening season.
 Rampage was renovated by John Hinde Enterprises and opened on May 26, 2003, in the Magic Adventure (later named as Alabama Adventure) portion of Vision Land.

 Vision Land was sold to General Attractions in January 2012.
 The new ownership announced the park that included Rampage would close indefinitely, with the water park portion to open in the newly named "Splash Adventure" in April 2012.
 The roller coaster was planned to be sold to fund future water park developments.
 Rampage sat dormant until the park was bought by the Dan and Natalie Koch, formerly of Holiday World, on March 13, 2014.
 The Kochs' planned to renovate the roller coaster to open with the park in the 2015 season.
 Over the period of six months, the Rampage was refurbished at the cost of $1 million.
 The project included restoring the entire wooden track and partial sections of wooden supports, in addition to a new train set.
 The renovation also included a new lift chain and control system.
 A preview was held for an American Coaster Enthusiasts (ACE) event on October 25.
 The ride re-opened to the public in 2015, with the Alabama Splash Adventure park.

+On February 28, 2024, Alabama Adventure announced that Rampage would not operate for the 2024 season so that the park could begin re-tracking the ride, citing annual maintenance costs that had exceeded $500,000 to keep the wooden roller coaster operational.
+The park initially stated that the work would convert sections of the wooden track to steel, with the ride expected to reopen in 2025.
+The reopening did not occur as planned, and the roller coaster has remained standing but not operating.
+In February 2026, during an American Coaster Enthusiasts preservation event, a park representative announced that Rampage was expected to reopen in the summer of 2026 following a traditional wooden re-track, initially focusing on roughly 200 ft of track at the base of the first drop.
+Steel-track options were considered but deemed too expensive, though a more durable re-tracking remains planned in phases over the following five to six years.
+Rampage officially reopened to guests on June 19, 2026, with a ribbon-cutting ceremony at the park.